 The doctor’s bag

-While a moveable pharmacy isn’t necessary, Govind highlights that there are a few key items we should ideally have in stock.
+Whilst a moveable pharmacy isn’t necessary, Govind recommends keep a stash of pain relief big hitters like paracetamol, aspirin and ibuprofen, and highlights that there are a few other key items we should ideally have in stock.

-Keeping an antihistamine in your bag isn’t just handy as we go into hayfever season – a tablet can help to reduce the effects of everything from pet allergies to reactions caused by allergens in alcoholic drinks (wine flu really is a thing).
+Keeping an antihistamine in your bag isn’t just handy for hayfever season – a tablet can help to reduce the effects of everything from pet allergies to reactions caused by allergens in alcoholic drinks (wine flu really is a thing).
 Antihistamine creams on the other hand can bring down external reactions, although Govind notes that oral antihistamines are usually the most effective option.

 Also on the ‘good to have’ list are oral rehydration salts to speed recovery if you’ve had episodes of diarrhoea and vomiting (in which case keep yourself and your handbag at home until you’ve fully recovered), an eyewash solution to rinse away grit, pollen and dust and an antiseptic cream to soothe, heal and disinfect everything from grazes to wounds to unwelcome spots.